astropy/astropy-api/wcs/wcs_api.md

     ax[transform].method()

+This should also support vanilla Matplotlib transformations.

-*Convenience*: If the two world coordinates corresponding to the pixel axes define sky coordinates, we can also use:
+*Convenience*: If the world coordinate system of the plot is a celestial coordinate system, we can also use:

     ax[coordinate_system].method()